baozidotrails/baozidotrails.github.io/source/_posts/2014-08-18-nested-form-with-rails-4-dot-1.markdown

 ## Removing Questions

 Next we are going to implement removing questions feature.
-We will create a checkbox which its key is `_destroy`, so the question will be removed if checkbox is checked.
+We will create a checkbox whose key is `_destroy`, so the question will be removed if checkbox is checked.

 ``` html app/views/surveys/_form.html.erb
 ...